apache/servicecomb-service-center/docs/user-guides/rbac.md

 auth_plugin = buildin # must set to buildin
 ```
 3.root account

 before you start server, you need to set env to set your root account password.

 ```sh
 export SC_INIT_ROOT_PASSWORD=rootpwd
 ```
-at the first time service center cluster init, it will use this env to setup rbac module. you can not revoke password after cluster start
+at the first time service center cluster init, it will use this password to setup rbac module.
+you can revoke password by rest API after cluster started. but you can not use this env to revoke password after cluster started.

 the root account name is "root"